 1.1 Macroscopic observation and penetrant testing

-Many cracks were found on both sides of the inner wall near the weld, including axial cracks perpendicular to the weld and circumferential cracks parallel to the weld, as shown in Fig. 1b).
+Liquid penetrant testing was performed on the tank and revealed that no additional cracks were present on the outer wall of the tank, apart from the through crack.
+However, multiple cracks were discovered on both sides of the inner wall near the weld.
+These cracks included axial cracks perpendicular to the weld and circumferential cracks parallel to the weld, as shown in Figure 1b.

 1.2 Chemical composition analysis

 The chemical composition of both the cylinder and head base metal was analyzed using a spark direct reading spectrometer.
 The results showed that both chemical compositions meet the requirements specified in the ASTM A473-2017 standard.

 Samples were taken from the barrel and head base metal and subjected to metallographic inspection using an optical microscope.
 The microstructure of the tank base metal is depicted in Figure 3.

 The microstructure of the barrel base metal was found to consist of austenite with a small amount of annealed twins, and had a grain size of grade 6.
 Meanwhile, the microstructure of the head base metal was composed of austenite with a significant amount of deformation twins and slip bands, and had a grain size of 3.5.